JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/demo.md

 Flux: toolkit for modelling Neural Networks.
 Neural network is a function.
   - integration with Measurements,
-  - Integration with ODE (think of NN as aprt of the ODE)
+  - Integration with ODE (think of NN as part of the ODE)

 Turing: Probabilistic modelling toolkit
   - integration with FLux (NN)